duckduckgo/duckduckgo-help-pages/_docs/privacy/web-tracking-protections.md

 By default, we “trim” (remove) some of the metadata in the “referrer header” that trackers could potentially use to track you individually.
 All 3rd-party requests are trimmed down to the hostname (for example, `info.test.com/path?query` becomes just `info.test.com`).
 We may make a [limited exception][remotely-configured-exceptions] when this protection would prevent you from signing in to a site or to otherwise preserve essential site functionality.

-Please note that even in the absence of this feature, your search terms are never sent to sites you click on from the DuckDuckGo Search results page.
-You can learn more [about Search Privacy][search-terms-privacy-rduckduckgocom].
+Please note that even in the absence of this feature, your DuckDuckGo search terms are never included in the referrer header.
+[Read more][search-terms-privacy-rduckduckgocom].

 | Platform          | Support                                                                                                                                                                                                            |
 | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |